aop4/Routine-Timer-App/README.md

 This is a timer app for keeping track of repeated routines with both timed and untimed steps.
-You might use it for lab procedures, workouts, recipes, lesson plans, ... you're call.
+You might use it for lab procedures, workouts, recipes, lesson plans, ... your call.
 It's a cross platform written in NativeScript (Angular/TypeScript, XML, CSS).